Common Problems of Premiere Pro and How to Solve Them

 “Warp Stabilizer requires clip to match sequence (fix by nesting)”

-The warp stabilizer can not work properly if the clips in the sequence are not roughly the same size.
-If you have a 4k clip in 1080 sequence or vice versa, you will not be able to apply the stabilizer.
+If you're wondering how to use Warp Stabilizer and speed on the same clip in Premiere Pro, it’s important to note that they can’t be used together without nesting the clips first.
+The warp stabilizer cannot work properly if the clips in the sequence are not roughly the same size.
+If you have a 4k clip in a 1080 sequence or vice versa, you will not be able to apply the stabilizer.
 You also cannot apply a warp stabilizer to clips that have been modified, such as with a speed effect.

 2. Importing Footage with Drag & Drop